sunpech/cloudflare-pages-discord-notifier/README.md

 * API Token: Use a custom token with Account → Cloudflare Pages → Read permission only.
 * Webhook URL: Keep it secret (anyone with it can post to your Discord channel).
 * KV Data: Stores only the last deployment ID per project.

-## 📈 Roadmap / Ideas
-* Add commit message and branch name to Discord notifications
-* Send different projects to different Discord channels
-* Use Discord embeds for richer, color-coded messages

 ## ⚠️ Disclaimer